Writer. Hobby photographer. Photoshop addict. Nerd.

 I wasn't your typical kid with a million and ten ever-changing dreams of what I wanted to be when I grew up.
 I had just one dream—to be a writer.
-From the moment I wrote that first story all the way back in second grade about the mouse who went to the sea, I was hooked.
+From the moment I wrote that first story all the way back in second grade, I was hooked.
 I devoured books across a wide range of genres, enthralled by the words and stories and the images they painted in my mind.

 Of course, as anyone knows and as everyone tried to tell me, it's difficult to make a living as an author.
 You need a fall-back career, they told me.
 So, I headed off to the University of Montana–Western and earned a bachelor's degree in—big surprise—literature and writing.
 And after that, I tried out several careers including copy and print center manager and high school English teacher, and always, I came back to writing.
-No matter what job paid the bills or how many hours of my day they used up, I'd stay up until the dark hours of the morning lost in my stories.
+No matter what job paid the bills or how many hours of my day they used up, I made time to write.